VariantSync/Vatras/src/CC.lagda.md

 -- Semantic equivalence ≈ inherits all properties from structural equality ≡ because it is just an alias.

--- Syntactic equality implies semantic equality.
+-- Structural equality implies semantic equality.
 ≡→≈ : ∀ {A : Set} (a b : CC A)
   → a ≡ b
     -------